eyekeen/cloud-storage-api/README.md

 ## Requirements

-- docker v20.14 and above
+- docker v20.10 and above
-- docker-compose v2.14 and above
+- docker-compose v1.28 and above
-- php v8.1 and above
+- php v7.4
 - composer 2.5 and above

 ## Installation